United Soccer League (1984–85): Contraction and collapse (1985)

-Once the league line up had been finalized, they re-organized the schedule to be divided into two parts (with slim hopes that they may manage to attract some more members before the second part was to begin).
+Once the league line up had been finalized, they re-organized the schedule to be divided into two parts with slim hopes that they may manage to attract some more members before the second part was to begin.
 They opened play with a round-robin tournament for the "USL Cup" with each team playing the other three once at home and once on the road.
 Signs of trouble were all around.
 Commissioner Burfeind resigned just as USL Cup play got underway.
-The Dallas Americans were forced to offer their players stock options to cover unpaid salaries.
-Tulsa fell behind on stadium rent and payroll, and the unpaid players and coaches refused to suit up for a home exhibition game on June 6 or travel to Dallas on June 8 for a Cup game.
+The Dallas Americans ran out of cash and were forced to offer the players shares of team stock in place of paychecks.
+Tulsa also fell behind on payroll as well as stadium rent, and the unpaid players and coaches refused to suit up for a home exhibition game on June 6 or travel to Dallas on June 8 for a Cup game.
 When a new investor group led by former University of Oklahoma and professional football player Jimbo Elrod made an offer to become majority owners of the Tulsa franchise and take some other steps to help the league avoid collapse, the Tornado's did manage to piece together a roster and travel to Fort Lauderdale to play the final match of the USL Cup round on June 15.
 Despite having payroll issues of their own, the South Florida Sun defeated Tulsa 1-0 to clinch the best record and claim the cup.
-As a harbinger of things to come, there was no physical trophy on hand to present to the winners, causing Sun player-coach, Keith Weller, to quip, "There ain't no cup."
+As a harbinger of things to come, there was no physical trophy on hand to present to the winners, causing Sun player-coach Keith Weller to quip "There ain't no cup."
 No new teams had joined the league by June 22, when the 12-game regular season was scheduled to begin.
 The Tornado's/Gamecocks match scheduled for that night was cancelled because the Tornado's stadium rent and payroll issues remained unresolved.
 This may have been just as well, as the Gamecocks owner had already quietly ended his relationship with the league, paid bills and salaries through the end of the month, and released the players as of then.
 The Sun beat Dallas 3–1 at Lockhart Stadium on the same day in what would turn out to be the USL's final match.
 A few days later, creditors locked league officials out of their offices.
 Play was suspended league-wide on June 25, and a few days later Jimbo Elrod's group withdrew their rescue offer, leaving no way for the USL to carry on.